 Bro.
-Eliseo F. Soriano, a multi-awarded international evangelist and host of the longest-running religious program in the Philippines, “Ang Dating Daan,” (The Old Path), is the Over-all Servant of the religious organization Members Church of God International (MCGI).
+Eliseo F. Soriano, a multi-awarded international evangelist and host of the longest-running religious program in the Philippines, “Ang Dating Daan,” (The Old Path), was a Servant of the religious organization Members Church of God International (MCGI).

 Born on April 4, 1947, Bro.
 Eli is the second to the youngest among the eight children of Bro.
 Triunfo Soriano and Sis.
 Catalina Fernando.
 Basically, he was a very shy lad that whenever visitors would come to their house he would readily ran inside their bedroom and hide under a bed.
 It was also because of his shyness that, even when he reached school age, he was still hesitant to attend school.
 In fact, it was only during the time when his youngest sister (Sis.
 Beth) was about to pursue her first grade in school that Bro.
 Eli finally decided to go to school, but still without the enthusiasm and excitement normally seen among first graders.
 He would rather stay home than mingle with other people.
 There was even an instance when, on their way to school, he deliberately slid himself on a swamp, making his uniform wet and dirty.
 That way he now had a reason to go back home and not attend school anymore.
 But this was not for long.
 When he realized that students who performed well in class were being awarded with medals at the end of a school year, Bro.
 Eli started to take his studies seriously.
 He then excelled in all his subjects, he became president of their student council, and was a consistent top-notch in class.